DemocracyEarth/wallet/README.md

   * A fully customizable _peer to peer democracy_ for organizations of all sizes.
   * Designed for easy integration with decentralized systems.
   * Transaction engine based on voting tokens for blockchain compatibility.
-  * Identity verification and scoring for [sybil attack](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf) prevention.
+  * Identity scoring for [sybil attack](https://www.microsoft.com/en-us/research/wp-content/uploads/2002/01/IPTPS2002.pdf) prevention.
-  * Really fucking great UX.

-  > _Note:_ Integration with [Blockstack](https://github.com/blockstack) and other blockchain related technologies is currently under development.
+  > _Update:_ Integration with [Blockstack](https://github.com/blockstack) and other blockchain related technologies is currently under development.

 ## Setup